ArthurWash/Arthur-Wash-Professional-Website/readme.md

 ## Update 10: Contact Page Complete
 * Created the contact page.
 All that is left is to fix the video resume and paragraph on the about me page!

+## Update 11: Website Complete!
+* The website is finished!
+All page structures are complete.
+* In the future, there will be minor updates, such as changing content for portfolios.